ETH-NEXUS/smnrp/README.md

 SMNRP_CSP=none
 ```

-It's often a good idea to set this to `none` to avoid unexprected access problems.
-It should only be set if you need to extensively secure your web application.
+It's often a good idea to set this to `none` to avoid unexpected access problems.
+It should only be set, if you need to extensively secure your web application.

 ### `SMNRP_DISABLE_OCSP_STAPLING`

-If `true` ocsp-stapling is disabled.
+If set to `true`, ocsp-stapling is disabled.

 ### `SMNRP_DISABLE_HTTPS`

-If set to `true` SMNRP will completely ignore https for communication and only listen on port 80 to serve the resources.
+If set to `true`, SMNRP will completely ignore https for communication and only listen on port 80 to serve the resources.

 ### `SMNRP_USE_BUYPASS`

-If `true` smnrp uses Buypass certificate service in case of Let's Encrypt
+If set to `true`, SMNRP uses Buypass certificate service in case of Let's Encrypt.
+This can be helpful, if there have been made too many requests to Let's Encrypt, disabling you from gathering new certificates.

 ```bash
 SMNRP_USE_BUYPASS=false